pennhanlee/tp/docs/DeveloperGuide.md

 1. Adding a book into a sorted book list.

    a.
-Prerequisites: Book list is initially showing at least 1 book to see the sorting effect.
+Prerequisites: Book list is initially showing at least 1 book to see the sorting effect. <br>
    b.
 Test case: `sort n/`<br> followed by `add` command to add another book.
       Expected: After the sort command, the books shown in the list will be sorted by their names in lexicographical order.
       The new book will be added to the book list in the correct position that maintains the sorted order.